PacificNarwhal/ECIU_University_League/README.md

 # A eciu_university_league Flet app

-An example of a minimal Flet app.
+An example of a counter Flet app.

 To run the app: